arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2016-02-28-atomic-clocks.markdown

  - how-it-works
 ---

-If you think atomic clock are radioactive or work on atomic decay or something, you are wrong!
-Lets find out the truth.
+If you think the accuracy of atomic clock is because of radioactivity or atomic decay, then you are wrong.
+Lets find out the truth behind it.

 There are some very common myths about atomic clocks, the most most famous are